 Techiehomeschoolmom provides a list of online homeschool curriculum options as well as advice on how to implement the online homeschool curriculum.
 She features all-in-one curriculums as well as individual studies and classes.
 Online curriculum generally is taught by a teacher or computer.
 The parent is there to give advice and help.

 Another approach is to purchase an offline curriculum.
-There are also numerous workbooks available for students to work through in every subject to learn.
-Homeschool curriculum bundles for grades 1–6!
-These affordable and easy-to-use kits provide you an entire year of lessons and materials across the core curriculum.
+There are also numerous workbooks available for students to work through in every subject to learn, such as homeschool curriculum bundles for grades 1–6.

 The offline curriculum generally takes more time to implement because the planning is done by the parent.
-You should also consider to look into STEM homeschool curriculums as an addition.
+It would help if you also considered to look into STEM homeschool curriculums as an addition.

 On average, homeschooling curriculum can cost between $300-$600 per child.
 With many different avenues in obtaining curriculum, the cost can not be definite.
 However, what is fixed, is that curriculum is going to be the most significant expense in homeschooling, especially to get started.
 Much like the expense of materials, the older the student gets, the more costly the curriculum will increase.